-Import partners and goodsIndia's imports and exports of goods to GDP stood at over 30 percent in 2019.
-The country's leading import partners were China, the United States, United Arab Emirates, Saudi Arabia, and Iraq.
+Import partners and goodsIndia's imports and exports of goods to GDP stood at over 35 percent in 2023.
+The country's leading import partners were China, United Arab Emirates, the United States, Saudi Arabia, and Iraq.
 Despite China being India's largest trading partner, the recurring conflicts between the two have paved the way for deeper integration of trade and investment from the United States.
-Unsurprisingly, imports from the United States have been increasing over the years, amounting to over 34 billion U.S. dollars in 2019.
+Unsurprisingly, imports from the United States have been increasing over the years, amounting to over 47 billion U.S. dollars in 2022.

-The recent scuffle at the country's borders in May and June 2020 led to the boycott of Chinese companies and their products.
-Over the years, it was evident that Indian exports were minimal compared to lucrative imports from the trading giant; however, stabilizing the economic partnership seems bleak.
+Import trendsOver the years, it was evident that Indian exports were minimal compared to lucrative imports from the trading giant; however, stabilizing the economic partnership seems bleak.
 With the "Make in India" strategy, the government encouraged Indian companies to manufacture products.
 Despite the desi products being well received, the country still has a massive market for products made in the United States, Japan, and Germany.